angular-package/type/README.md

  */
 export const CLASS = new Class();

-// One of the differences between `in` operator and the `hasOwnProperty()` method is that it doesn't find a getter key isObjectKey(CLASS, SYMBOL_NUMBER); // false isObjectKey(CLASS, SYMBOL_STRING); // false isObjectKey(CLASS, [SYMBOL_NUMBER, SYMBOL_STRING]); // false
+// One of the differences between the `in` operator and the `hasOwnProperty()` method is that it doesn't find a getter key isObjectKey(CLASS, SYMBOL_NUMBER); // false isObjectKey(CLASS, SYMBOL_STRING); // false isObjectKey(CLASS, [SYMBOL_NUMBER, SYMBOL_STRING]); // false